deffi/payne/doc/testing.md

 is required to determine the name and version when installing a local project.

+## Set 3 (dyn)

+`dyn` uses a dynamic version in `pyproject.toml`.
+This means that we either have to invoke the respective build tool to determine the version, or we have to build a source distribution.

 # Building the test projects

 Before running any tests that use the test projects, they must be built.
 This is